This article is based on my experience with writing and publishing five paperback books, and I'll share that knowledge

 These stories can be used as examples to discuss what you had learned and what you did to achieve success.
 Then you can elaborate on it to teach your reader the same lessons you've gotten out of it.

 Explain what went wrong and what went right.
 Include a discussion of what you learned from it.
 Make sure not to talk down to the reader.
 You can avoid that by discussing things in the first person.
 That is, talk about it as your own interpretation.
-Your reader will take it for what it's worth without feeling intimidated.
+Then your reader will take it for what it's worth without feeling intimidated.